kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Antennarius commerson
 Tags			frogfish 2014
 Description		In just two weeks, the frogfish can change its own color to match the environment.
-They generally do not move very much, but can use the pelvic fins (the ones below the body) to walk along the sea floor.
+They generally do not move very much, but sometimes use the pelvic fins (the ones below the body) to walk along the sea floor.
 Their pectoral fins (one on each side) are used for stability.

 DSC03808.jpg